Carrabba’s Olive Oil Bread Dip

 Carrabba’s Olive Oil Bread Dip is served freshly made at your table.
 This herb and garlic oil is perfect for dipping fresh, hot bread.
 But you don’t have to go to the restaurant to enjoy it.
 You can make this spicy Sicilian butter recipe at home in no time.

-The first thing you want to look for is fresh extra virgin olive oil.
+You first want to look for fresh extra virgin olive oil.
 Unlike fine Italian wine or balsamic vinegar, olive oil does not age well.
-Fresh olive oil has a grassy, peppery flavor with hints of fruitiness, while older olive oil can develop a musty off-putting odor.
-If you can’t remember when you bought the bottle sitting in your cupboard, perhaps it is time to buy another one.
+Fresh olive oil has a grassy, peppery flavor with hints of fruitiness, while older olive oil can develop a musty, off-putting odor.
+If you can’t remember when you bought the bottle in your cupboard, perhaps it is time to buy another one.

 High-end Italian olive oil from a specialty store is probably not the best choice.
 Remember, freshness is rule one when it comes to buying olive oil.
 So unless you are buying yours from a store with a high product turnover rate of the expensive stuff, you are probably spending more money on older olive oil.